Loreinator/Shuffle-Move/README.txt

 v0.3.49 - 2016-03-2
 	- Express entry is now more logically consistent, including the freeze paint.
 	- Removed 3DS glitch code (fixed in game).
+	- Survival Mode added - An stage-isolated persistent team for use while working on Survival Mode.
 	- TBD
 v0.3.48 - 2016-03-20
 	- Updates for 3DS 1.2.35